saoirse-defi/CI-MS3-hashboard/README.md

 ![Favourite Icon](readme-imgs/favourite_screenshot.JPG)

-After searching a public Ethereum address, it's transactions will then be added to your hashboard.
+After searching a public Ethereum address, its transactions will then be added to your hashboard.
 The next step is for the user to prioritise certain transactions which they deem important.
 The heart icon has been used for nearly a decade now in order to represent important items within a list.

 ##### Edit Icon

 ![Edit Icon](readme-imgs/edit_screenshot.JPG)

-Once the user has added their priority transactions to their favourite's list, a text note may have been added.
+Once the user has added their priority transactions to their favourite list, a text note may have been added.
 The edit icon is what allows the user to change the note stored in relation to their transaction.
 I have chosen the pen icon from Material Icons as it has been used by previous developers when interacting with text-based components.

 ##### Delete Icon

 ![Delete Icon](readme-imgs/delete_screenshot.JPG)

-Finally, once the user has no more need to prioritise a specific transaction, there needs to be a way in order for the user to be able to clean up their favourite's list.
+Finally, once the user has no more need to prioritise a specific transaction, there needs to be a way in order for the user to be able to clean up their favourite list.
 There could only be one realistic choice for this icon as it has been used so predominantly in software design.
-I decided to use the rubbish bin icon due to it's intuitive nature.
+I decided to use the rubbish bin icon due to its intuitive nature.

 #### Fonts